HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

   <details>
   <summary><h2><strong>Stage 4: Synthetic Data Generation – Functionality and Purpose </strong></h2></summary>

-Stage 4 of the EPD processing pipeline is is built around the `generate_synthetic_record` function, which uses a `two-tiered prompting strategy—Supervisor (system prompt) and Worker (user prompt)—`to direct the GPT-4.1 large language model (LLM) in producing high-quality, structured dossiers.
+Stage 4 of the EPD processing pipeline is built around the `generate_synthetic_record` function, which uses a `two-tiered prompting strategy—Supervisor (system prompt) and Worker (user prompt)—`to direct the GPT-4.1 large language model (LLM) in producing high-quality, structured dossiers.
 The Supervisor establishes the model’s overarching role, domain norms, and key rules, while the Worker delivers detailed, record-specific instructions for each dossier.
 This layered approach ensures outputs are both consistently formatted and uniquely tailored to each case.
 The purpose of stage 4 is to securely generate realistic, anonymized patient records that support research, development, or testing, without exposing any real patient information.

 ### Supervisor vs Worker layered prompting: